New York Department of Health undercounted Covid-19 deaths in nursing homes, attorney general's report says

 The Department of Health and Governor Andrew Cuomo's office did not immediately respond to CNN's requests for comment.

-The state's handling of nursing homes and their residents amid the pandemic has been a subject of scrutiny, particularly after a March 25 order by the state's Department of Health mandated nursing homes must not deny readmission to residents "based on a confirmed or suspected diagnosis of COVID-19."
+The state's handling of nursing homes and their residents amid the pandemic has been a subject of scrutiny, particularly after a March 25 order by the Department of Health mandated nursing homes must not deny readmission to residents "based on a confirmed or suspected diagnosis of COVID-19."

 Cuomo announced a new policy on May 10, saying a hospital cannot discharge a patient to a nursing home unless they test negative for the virus.